 A method and apparatus for improving properties of a solid material by providing shockwaves therethrough.
-The method includes controlling the incident angle .theta. of the laser beam applied to the workpiece so that the required residual stresses are created in the workpiece.
+The method includes controlling the incident angle .THETA. of the laser beam applied to the workpiece so that the required residual stresses are created in the workpiece.
 Particular methods of control such as lenses, polarizers, and particular transparent overlay geometries are shown.
-The apparatus includes structure for controlling the position and incident angle of the laser beam then controlling the polarization and/or the shape of the incident impact area, based on such incident angle .theta..
+The apparatus includes structure for controlling the position and incident angle of the laser beam then controlling the polarization and/or the shape of the incident impact area, based on such incident angle .THETA. or thickness of the workpiece.